Wendy Bowen, BHSc PT, BHSc. Kin.

 Becoming a physiotherapist

 As a physiotherapist, Wendy travelled and worked in Texas and Kentucky, doing mostly rehabilitation for clients with neurological disorders such as Musculosclerosis, Parkinsons, brain trauma, as well as stroke and cardiovascular/respiratory issues.
-She also had a strong interest in orthopaedic physiotherapy and chronic pain.
+She had a strong interest in orthopaedic physiotherapy and chronic pain.

 Blending Spiritual and Physical